 Sessions Clock Motors

 My business is rebuilding your original motor, when possible.
-All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
+The labor on these motors cost $250.00 plus $20.00 priority mail (Canada is $45.00) and has a 2-year warranty, which brings your total cost to $270.00.
+The internal coil does short out over time and even if your motor passes the heat test, I cannot be positive that your coil has the strength to do its job.
+Therefore with any original motor I can only offer 1/2 ($125.00) refund should it fail during the 2-year warranty.
+If I have another in stock, then I will offer to try another but that would be the end of the warranty because I cannot offer a warranty in perpetude on these old motors.
+Both the heat and continuity test are described below, so please keep reading.
 I must have the old motor.
 If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
-Using one from inventory adds $75.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
-If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
-The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
-I can ship at that price for clocks up to 22" long ($250.00 total).
-My turnaround is 4 to 6 weeks for motor/rotor service, 8 to 12 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
-Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
+Using one from inventory adds $100.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+For a total of $370.00 if I use and rebuild one from my inventory and that includes the $20.00 shipping and handling.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $130.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $100.00 for the replacement service.
+I can ship at that price for clocks up to 22" long ($400.00 total).
+Overhaul Sessions clock motor $250.00 (A 2-year warranty) Labor and cleaning of movement $100.00 (No warranty because this is not an overhaul) Return shipping and handling $50.00 Total $400.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
+Most times the movement does not need to be overhauled but if it did then you're looking at an additional $400.00 for a possible total of $700.00, then the movement would have the same 2-year warranty as the motor.
+If your clock chimes, then the mechanical overhaul on the movement is $600.00 extra.
+My turnaround is 4 to 6 weeks for motor service, 8 to 10 months if the clock is sent with the motor, or if the movement is overhauled.
+I no longer offer expedited service.
+I do not know of any substitute.

 Installing the Sessions motor is fairly straight forward.
 It is a bayonet fit where there are three "stubs" that fit into three larger holes on the movement and these holes shrink to hold it in place with a twist.
 Counterclockwise for off and clockwise for install.
 There should be a three holed tension washer, that goes in between the plate and the motor for tension in order to keep the motor in place.
 If you don't have the washer, then I will supply one at no cost.